fwdekker/intellij-randomness/.github/PULL_REQUEST_TEMPLATE/any.md

+---
+name: ⛙ Anything else
+about: Any other type of pull request
+title: ''
+labels:
+assignees: FWDekker

+---

 ### Summary
 <!-- Provide a general description of the code changes in your pull request.
 If your pull request is related to an issue, please tag it here. -->